Frequently Asked Questions

 - Online Bill Payment via internet banking should be performed on T day.

-- All cheques/cash payments must reach cashier latest by 5pm on T+2 day.
+- All cheques must be deposited at the designated cheque collection box latest by 3pm on T+2 day.

 - Investment Account (Margin/Custodian/PCMA) customers should ensure that there are sufficient funds in their accounts before submitting orders.